forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ---

 ## Transmission Distribution
-Knowing how transmissions are distributed, can help to set control measures and importantly which not to set.
-E.g. children are not the carriers of the Covid spread and thus measures should not target them.
+Knowing how transmissions are distributed, helps to set and fine-tune control measures if the measures are  needed:
+* Measures can few for those contributing few to the spread: children are not the carriers of the Covid spread and thus measures should not target them.
+* People who contribute more to the spread can be offered better control measures: E.g. test access combined with [relaxed but adequate quarantine](../7_social/controlling.md#covid-19-cases-and-quarantine), optimal masks (e.g. custom fit FFP2 including advice) and better education how to handle covid.

 ### Infector Distribution
 The infector distribution is highly skewed: